liaoherui/GDmicro/README.md

 driver_sp_change.txt
 ----------------------
-This file contains the identified biomarkers' influence scores.
-By default, GDmicro calculates the top 10 important features' influence scores.
+This file contains the identified biomarkers' contribution scores.
+By default, GDmicro calculates the top 10 important features' contribution scores.
 Users can adjust the analyzed feature number by `-f` parameter.

   ## -Contact-